jimbrig/JimsObsidianVault/04 - RESOURCES/Sources/ReadWise/Articles/What I Learned From the Bullet Journal Method.md

 Author: Jimmy Briggs <jimmy.briggs@jimbrig.com>
 Source: feedly
 Link: https://fortelabs.co/blog/what-i-learned-from-the-bullet-journal-method/
-Tags: ["#Type/Highlight/Article"]
+Tags:
+  - "#Type/Highlight/Article"
+Aliases:
-Aliases: ["What I Learned From the Bullet Journal Method", "What I Learned From the Bullet Journal Method"]
+  - What I Learned From the Bullet Journal Method
+  - What I Learned From the Bullet Journal Method
 ---
 # What I Learned From the Bullet Journal Method